 Take a Cooking Class

 You are more likely to see a stand-up comedian touring the country than an improv comedy troupe, so you usually have to find the best improv comedy teams at their home base, and for many, that's here in Los Angeles.
 Check out venues like M.I.'s Westside Comedy in Santa Monica, Upright Citizens Brigade in Los Feliz, or IO West in Hollywood.
 ComedySportz has improv shows for adults and kids.

 Most tourists head for the LA County Museum of Art, the Getty Center, the Natural History Museum or the California Science Center, which are all amazing.
 If you want to get beyond the obvious, you might want to check out the Los Angeles Police Museum, where you'll find exhibits on the history of the LAPD with armored cars, radios, and badges or the Museum of Jurassic Technology, or make an appointment to visit the Bunny Museum in Altadena, totally devoted to rabbits and holding a world record for its collection of 35,872 bunny items.

 Los Angeles may be known for celebrity glitz and superficiality, but the city has its more cerebral side.
 After all, we have multiple major universities, science and technology centers and arts and design schools in the area, all with programming and events open to the public.
-Sometimes we get glitz and brains at the same time, when celebrities come out to participate in intellectual gatherings like Writers Bloc and Zocalo Public Square.
-Find more brain stimulating activities in my guide to Intellectual LA.
+Sometimes we get glitz and brains at the same time when celebrities come out to participate in intellectual gatherings like Writers Bloc and Zocalo Public Square.

 Think you have star potential, but not ready to leave your day job or enroll in a full-time performing arts program?
 There are a variety of acting, singing, comedy and instrumental workshops that range from an evening to several weeks that let you get a taste to see if you like it or shore up your skills to take home.